Distance and Online FAQs

 Microsoft Office 2016 is available to all Mayville State students at no additional cost to the student.
 You must first be registered as a student to have access.
 Office includes Word, Excel, Access, PowerPoint, and more.
 To get started with this suite of programs, follow these Microsoft Office download instructions.
 You will also learn how to access other self-help articles.

 How do I know if distance education is right for me?

 Distance Education can be a convenient way to earn your degree without leaving your job or hometown.
 Online courses do, however, require a great deal of self-discipline and motivation.
 You need to be able to consistently set aside enough time each week for studying and assignments.
 You will also need to be somewhat familiar with using a computer.

 How much time should I plan to devote each week to an online class?

 This depends on the class and how familiar you are with the subject.
 Generally you can plan to spend around 3 hours/week per credit.
 So, you would typically want to set aside around 9 hours a week for a 3-credit course.
-Additionally, you should plan to log into Moodle at least three different days per week to make sure you are staying on track with course assignments and deadlines.
+Additionally, you should plan to log into Blackboard (LMS) at least three-five different days per week to make sure you are staying on track with course assignments and deadlines.